By Katie Hilton

 Babies under 6 months of age have thin, delicate skin so they should always be kept out of direct sunlight.

-- However, there will of course be a time when that is impractical so it will be important to ensure your baby is wearing sunscreen.
+- However, there will of course time’s. when that is impractical so it will be important to ensure your baby is wearing sunscreen.

 - For babies under 6 months of age apply a minimal amount to the exposed skin including the face.
 For a baby older than 6 months use more liberally and more often and reapply every 2 hours.
 Choose a waterproof sunscreen with a high SPF.